martimlobao/puzzles/The_magic_coin-tripling_bag/Solution/README.md

 **Final answer:** The bag will produce 22 coins when you place in 13.

+## Alternative solution

+You can find TED-Ed's solution to the problem on YouTube starting at [2:00](https://youtu.be/qgvmJTmJIKs?t=120).
+Their solution is the same as mine, but with prettier drawings.

 ## Solution to bonus problem

 I ran through a couple more examples to see if a pattern emerged or if a closed formula was even possible.
 Could there be some larger number for which we can't resolve to a unique number?